Sunday 3 May

 Sandy has completed stages 1 and 2 of the journey and is the first

 woman to paddle the west coast of India.
 She has completed the

 circumnavigation of Sri Lanka, and has made the first kayak crossing of

 the strait to India since 1935.
-She's now paddling off Bangladesh on her way to Australia.
+She's paddled the coast of Thailand and Malaysia on her way

 Les Allen came across some year 2000 issues of the club newsletter,

 which was called the WA Seakayaker, used to be printed off and mailed

 out to members until 2008, when the internet took over.
 Some of the

 articles in those old newsletters make quite interesting reading.
 PDF

 The Greenland stick shown below (about 215cm long) is for sale for the very low price of $25.
 Contact Gordon on 0403732813.